vberkaltun/mbedCore/readme.md

 ### Automatic Setup: Hukseflux Terminal Server

 1. Open your Hukseflux Terminal Server by the **`Windows Remote Desktop Connection`** tool.
 2. Open a **`File Explorer`** and redirect to the **`sing_mbed_template`** project path.
-If you dont know the full path, get a consult from your administration.
+If you don't know the full path, get a consult from your administration.
+Then copy all project content or just project folder.
-3. Copy all content in the project folder (or right-click on the project folder and select copy).
+3. Open your machine and redirect to the path you would like to copy the all project content.
+Copy all content in this folder.
-4. Paste it to the path you would like to work on your local machine ( right-click somewhere on the folder and select paste).
+4. Paste it to the path you would like to work on your local machine.
 After all these steps, you may have to check out these two topics:

     - The [Hotfix for The Linux File Formats](#Hotfix-for-The-Linux-File-Formats) topic in the [Troubleshooting](#Troubleshooting) section
     - The [Extracting The 'mbed-os.zip' File](#Extracting-The-mbed-oszip-File) topic in the [Troubleshooting](#Troubleshooting) section